Breadsticks

 Step 3:

-Let dough rise in warm area for about 90 minutes to nearly double in size and divide the dough into roughly X equal pieces on a piece of greased parchment.
+Let dough rise in warm area for about 90 minutes until nearly doubled in size.
+Divide the dough onto a piece of greased parchment: 8 roughly equal pieces for soft breadsticks and 12 pieces for thinner, crispier sticks.

 Step 4: